BlueBrain/Brayns/python/doc/source/examples_snapshot.rst

         direction=camera.direction,
     )

-    light_id = brayns.add_light(instance, light)
+    light_model = brayns.add_light(instance, light)

 Here we add a directional light oriented from the camera to the target.
-The ID returned can be used to remove it but in this example we don't use it.
+The model returned can be used to remove or tranform it, but in this example we don't use it.

-Lights can be removed / cleared using `remove_lights` and `clear_lights`.
+Lights can be selectively removed with `remove_models`, or cleared using `clear_lights`.

 Snapshot
 --------